felipenoris/XLSX.jl/docs/src/formatting/conditionalFormatting.md

 Each of these formatting types needs a set of keyword options to fully define its operation.
 This can be exemplified by considering the `:cellIs` type.
-Like the other conditional formats in this group, `:cellIs` needs an `operator` keyword to define the test to make to determine whether or not to apply the formatting.
+Like the other conditional formats in this group, `:cellIs` needs an `operator` keyword to define the test to use to determine whether or not to apply the formatting.
 Valid `operator` values for `:cellIs` are:

 - `greaterThan`     (cell >  `value`)